Last updated on 21/10/2024

 Northern Lads

 The very first time they met the two northern lads, was when Michael and Richard walked into the room at the Britannia on the first night of their stay.
 It was clear that the two northerners were not natural talkers.
 When they did speak it was in short sentences, using only simple words.
 Michael thought about this.
-He wondered why they we so taciturn.
+He wondered why they were so taciturn.
 He had heard them talking to each other, both in the hotel room and in the lounge, and noticed that they talked to each other a lot more than when he was present.
 He couldn’t understand a lot of what he overheard; they talked with heavy accents and used a lot of local expressions he was not familiar with.
 But what he noticed was that they actually talked as much as anyone else – between themselves.
 Michael wrote:

 People from the Midlands talk a lot.
 They say a lot more than they need to; it’s their way.
 Northerners don’t see the need to talk all the time, at least, if Dave and Nick are anything to go by.
 Most of the people on our coach party are from the Midlands.
 Only Dave and Nick come from another city.
 Perhaps they booked late and this was the only flight available.
 They don’t talk much in front of other people.
 Why is this?
 Are they a bit shy?
 When they do speak they are very direct in what they say.
 People from the Midlands are careful what they say and the way they say it.
-But those lads just say whatever comes into their heads without caring much what affect it might have.
+But those lads just say whatever comes into their heads without caring much what effect it might have.
 In a way, I wish I could be like them.
 Simple in their ways.

 The party got back on the coach for their Journey to Italy.
 They left the area of the lakes and headed south through the northern mainland.